hugobast/cheapredwine/README.md

-# CheapRedWine
+# Cheapredwine

 [![Code Climate](https://codeclimate.com/github/hugobast/cheapredwine.png)](https://codeclimate.com/github/hugobast/cheapredwine)

 I needed a way to test fonts on the web.
-CheapRedWine makes use of Harfbuzz' hb-view utility to generate images from fonts with a slew of different parameters.
+Cheapredwine uses of Harfbuzz' hb-view utility to generate images from fonts with a slew of different parameters.
 It also uses tipo for font introspection.

 ## Installation